New MRI expands access to life-saving imaging

 “The importance of today cannot be overstated, as it is through MRI testing that the presence or absence of disease or conditions is confirmed,” said Dr Manjiri Bapat, HOD Radiology Department at NMC Royal Hospital Sharjah.

-“The MRI scan can detect prostate cancer without the use of any additional probes, making the experience much more comfortable, much more approachable and easier for our patients,” Dr. Bapat said.
+“The MRI scan can detect prostate cancer without the use of any additional probes, making the experience much more comfortable, much more approachable and easier for our patients.Through a whole body screening symptomatic and asymptomatic lesions can be picked ,” Dr. Bapat said.

 The new AI driven Siemens Magnetom Vida 3Tesla MRI scanner with advanced technology, is designed for patient comfort and satisfaction.
 The machine has a bigger bore size which is comfortable for patients suffering from claustrophobia and the artificial intelligence aids in improving scanning speed while the ambience inside the bore can be adjusted to suit patients comfort - making it the most advanced machine in the Northern Emirates.